 Frendz Hostel El Nido (El Nido Town)

-Opened at the beginning of 2019, this is one of the best places to stay in El Nido if you’re looking for a backpacker vibe without giving up comfort.
-Located in El Nido Town, in a quiet area, the facilities are fantastic, highlighted by an infinity pool on the rooftop with views of Bacuit Bay where there’s also a bar and there’s usually a DJ.
+Opened in early 2019, this is one of the best places to stay in El Nido if you’re looking for a backpacker vibe without giving up comfort.
+Located in El Nido Town, in a quiet area, the facilities are fantastic: the highlight is an infinity pool on the rooftop with views of Bacuit Bay where there’s also a bar and usually a DJ playing.

-They have shared rooms with 6 beds (one of them female-only) as well as family rooms for 4 people and double rooms.
+They have 6-bed dorms (one of them is female-only) as well as family rooms for four people and double rooms.
 The dorms are pleasant and, as you can see in the photo, the beds have curtains for extra privacy.
-Prices aren’t especially cheap, but you can get them from $13 per night in shoulder/low season.
+Prices aren’t particularly cheap, but you can get them from $13 per night in shoulder/low season.

 Book now at Frendz Hostel El Nido